Alexkael/NeurIPS2020_Weight_Correlation/README.md

 4..
 Additional experimental data is saved in WCD/additional.
 However, as the networks are small and datasets are more complicated, the errors are pretty high and the results are more random.

+         For cifar100, last three layers of VGG adjusted to 120, 120, 100

+         For cal256, last three layers of VGG adjusted to 257, 257, 257

 Complexity_Measure experiment:

          Results are shown in Complexity_Measure/complexity_measure_cifar10.ipynb and complexity_measure_cifar100.ipynb